Nana2929/TCP-Elevator/README.md

 The server is implemented using multi-threading.
 - The server itself is a thread listening for client request buttons, implemented in `src/elevator_server/elevator_server.cpp`.
 - The elevator runs 2 threads, one for printing out current state (`src/elevator_server/elevator.cpp printState()`) and the other for transiting the state (`src/elevator_server/elevator.cpp  stateTransit()`).
+- The maximum client allowed is `1`, because in this setup, one client can control from inside or outside the elevator at any floor, simulate the real-world scenario of multiple users pressing different buttons at the same time.
+### Members of `Elevator` class
   ```cpp
   // ...
     static const int BTN_NUM = 4;